gregorgebhardt/cluster_work/README.md

 The following arguments are available:

 + `-c, --cluster` runs the experiments using the job_stream scheduler.
 By default the experiments are executed sequentially in a loop.
-+ `-d, --delete` delete old results before running your experiments
++ `-d, --delete` delete old results before running your experiments.
++ `-o, --overwrite` overwrite results if configuration has changed.
-+ `-e, --experiments [experiments]` chooses the experiments that should run, by default all experiments will run.
++ `-e, --experiments [EXPERIMENTS]` chooses the experiments that should run, by default all experiments will run.
 + `-v, --verbose` shows more output
 + `-p, --progress` displays only the progress of running or finished experiments.
++ `-P, --full_progress` displays the detailed (i.e., of each repetition) progress of running or finished experiments.
++ `-l, --log_level [LEVEL]` displays the detailed (i.e., of each repetition) progress of running or finished experiments.

 #### Hostfile for OpenMPI